smartdevicelink/sdl_evolution/proposals/0227-add-supported-rgb-colors.md

 </struct>
 ```

-The changes to the HMI API are smiliar to those in the mobile API.
+The changes to the HMI API are similar to those in the mobile API.

 ## Potential downsides